graceh3/sustainably/About.md

 2. Plan
 (a) Research ethical brands - we relied on the robust rating system of Good On You to determine which ethical brands to recommend.
 They've rated over 2k brands on how companies treat their workers, the environment, and animals.
 (c) Get data - using Selenium and requests, we scraped over 10 different websites to obtain bag images and its data (price, description, url, color) to train our deep learning model and create our ethical bags database.
+(d) Train the model - we fine-tuned a pre-trained VGG16 model (with ImageNet weights) to classify the images into one of eight bag categories (backpacks, tote bags, weekenders, shoulder bags, clutches, circle bags, bucket bags, belt bags) in order to group the most similar bags together.
-(d) Train the model - we worked with a deep-learning model to extract image features (e) Determine a similarity metric -
+(e) Determine a similarity metric -
 (f) Design website & deploy model -